KZKS01/Selenium/README.md

 # Selenium New Project Guide

 ## Background:
- with the installation and setup process.
+ When I first started learning Selenium, I encountered difficulties with the installation and setup process.
 Existing beginner guides often assumed prior knowledge or skipped over essential steps.
 This inspired me to create a comprehensive learning guide that focuses on installing the prerequisites for Selenium.
 My aim is to provide step-by-step instructions and clear explanations, ensuring that beginners can easily set up their environment and get started with Selenium without any hurdles.

 ## Operating System: macOS
 ## Web Browser: Google Chrome